Kerwynn Williams: Arizona Cardinals

 Williams signed with the Arizona Cardinals practice squad on September 18, 2014.
 On December 7, 2014, Williams rushed for his first career 100-yard game in a win against the Kansas City Chiefs.
 On January 3, 2015, in the Wild Card Round against the Carolina Panthers, he had 23 rushing yards in the 27–16 defeat.
 On September 5, 2015, he was released by the Cardinals.
 On September 7, 2015, Williams was brought back to the team and was placed on the practice squad.
 On September 19, 2015, he was promoted to the Cardinals' active roster.
 On September 22, 2015, Williams was released by the Cardinals.
 On September 23, 2015, he was re-signed to the Cardinals' practice squad.
 On December 1, he was elevated to the active roster.
 On December 6, against the St. Louis Rams, he had 59 rushing yards and a rushing touchdown in the 27–3 victory.

 On September 3, 2016, Williams was released by the Cardinals.
 On October 3, 2016, Williams re-signed with the Cardinals.
 He was re-signed to cover for injured running back Chris Johnson.
-He was released by the team on October 6, 2016 and was re-signed on October 11.
+He was released by the team on October 6, 2016, and was re-signed on October 11.
 On December 18, he had 63 rushing yards and a rushing touchdown in the 48–41 loss to the New Orleans Saints.
 In the regular season finale against the Los Angeles Rams, he had 60 rushing yards and a rushing touchdown.

 On September 10, 2017, in the season opening 35–23 loss to the Detroit Lions, Williams came into the game in relief of injured running back David Johnson.
 He had five carries for ten yards and a touchdown in the loss.
 He saw limited time until the last five weeks of the season largely due to the injury of veteran running back Adrian Peterson.
-He recorded 357 rushing yards over the final five games of the regular season.
+He recorded 120 carries for 426 rushing yards and one rushing touchdown on the season.